Antimaterieman/lucidity-alarm/readme.md

 own recorded voice strange.
 It would be nice if people could contribute voices like that and be brave enough to share it in the internet.
 Each subdirectory should be one set of audio files that can be played in one night.
 Next night it's a different voice/subdirectory.
 Be creative in what to say.

-You can send it as a single high quality audio recording to me and I can cut and compress it, or you can cut and compress it yourself to .ogg files.
+You can post a link to your single high quality audio recording and I can cut and compress it here: https://github.com/antimaterieman/lucidity-alarm/issues, or you can cut and compress it yourself to .ogg files and directly make a pull request on github.

 ## Dependencies